adamdjbrett/fv8f/content/event-center/index.md

  - text: "Daytime rate applies to hours the museum is open.
 9-5:00 M-Sat. and Sun.
 11-3:00."
  - text: "Evening hour rate applies to occupation from 5:00 pm on.
 If a party were scheduled 2:00-6:00 pm, it would be an evening rate."
  - text: "Weekend evenings, Friday, Saturday and Sunday, are base rated at $450."
- - text: "Cash bar is allowed only if the caterer used has the proper state license.
-We can provide a list of such caterers.
-At no point is alcohol allowed to be brought in by anyone but the caterer."
+ - text: "Cash bar is allowed ONLY if the caterer used has the proper CATERING License for alcohol.
+Just because a restaurant can serve alcohol on their property, does NOT mean they have a catering license to serve alcohol off their property.
+We can provide a list of area caterers that have the proper license.
+At NO POINT is alcohol allowed to be brought in by anyone other than the licensed caterer.
+A bar tender’s license is not the same as a catering license."
  - text: "The kitchen is a catering kitchen, meaning there is not a stove/oven.
 There are warming ovens, warming plate, under counter refrigerators,microwave, coffee pot, and ice machine."
  - text: "With permission, food may be brought in,however it is expected kitchen will be left in clean condition, as found."
  - text: "We take care of setting up and taking down tables/chairs."